 Choose the Prepreg material from the database and click the Add Material Above button.

 The prepreg layer is added above the core.

 To change the properties of the prepreg material right-click the layer and choose Properties from the short cut menu.
-For example, the value for Finished Thickness can be modified to reflect the effects of the pressing process.
+Items with a white background can be modified.